Cleaning Your Power Wheelchair

 Before cleaning your power wheelchair with this guide, it’s important to read the manufacturer’s maintenance instructions for specific cleaning rules and any methods or materials to avoid.
 The following instructions are generally applicable to every chair and will help achieve the best results.

 - Wire Brush

 - Tire Cleaner

-Instructions for Cleaning a Power Chair:
+Instructions for Cleaning Your Power Wheelchair:

 - Unplug the power chair from its power source, and disconnect the chair from its base.
 Most chairs will have a lever that will allow the chair to come off by pulling in an upward motion.